Or Application Form to be returned to Student Services

 This course has a maximum class size of 12.
 In classroom-based sessions for core units (and some optional), you may be taught alongside students from different engineering disciplines.

-The estimated 'Total Qualification Time' to achieve a complete HNC is 1200 hours, this includes guided Learning; independent and unsupervised research/learning; unsupervised compilation of a portfolio of work experience; unsupervised e-learning; unsupervised e-assessment; unsupervised coursework; watching a pre-recorded podcast or webinar; unsupervised work-based learning.
+The estimated 'Total Qualification Time' to achieve a complete HNC is 1200 hours, this includes: guided learning, independent and unsupervised research/learning, unsupervised compilation of a portfolio of work experience, unsupervised e-learning, unsupervised e-assessment, unsupervised coursework, watching a pre-recorded podcast or webinar and unsupervised work-based learning.
 The ratio of which is at the discretion of your tutor and (if applicable) employer.